-We have entered into the Investment Advisory Agreement with Capitala Investment Advisors.
-Mr. Alala, our chief executive officer and chairman of our board of directors, is the managing partner and chief investment officer of Capitala Investment Advisors, and Mr. Broyhill, a member of our board of directors, has an indirect controlling interest in Capitala Investment Advisors.
+We have entered into the Investment Advisory Agreement with the Investment Advisor.
+Joseph B. Alala, our chief executive officer and chairman of our Board, is the managing partner and chief investment officer of the Investment Advisor, and M. Hunt Broyhill, a member of our Board, has an indirect controlling interest in the Investment Advisor.

-In addition, an affiliate of Capitala Investment Advisors also manages CapitalSouth Partners SBIC Fund IV, L.P. ("Fund IV"); a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained approval for its Small Business Investment Company license from the U.S. Small Business Administration in April 2013.
+In addition, an affiliate of Capitala Investment Advisors also manages CapitalSouth Partners SBIC Fund IV, L.P. ("Fund IV"), a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained approval for its Small Business Investment Company license from the U.S. Small Business Administration in April 2013.
 In addition to Fund IV, affiliates of Capitala Investment Advisors may manage several affiliated funds whereby institutional limited partners in Fund IV have the opportunity to co-invest with Fund IV in portfolio investments.
-An affiliate of Capitala Investment Advisors also manages Capitala Private Credit Fund V, L.P. ("Fund V"); a private investment limited partnership providing financing solutions to the lower middle-market and traditional middle-market.
+An affiliate of Capitala Investment Advisors also manages Capitala Private Credit Fund V, L.P. ("Fund V"), a private investment limited partnership, and a private investment vehicle (referred to herein as "Capitala Specialty Lending Corp." or "CSLC"), both of which provide financing solutions to lower middle-market and traditional middle-market companies.
 Capitala Investment Advisors and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
 To the extent permitted by the 1940 Act and interpretation of the SEC staff, Capitala Investment Advisors and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
-In such event, depending on the availability of such investment and other appropriate factors, Capitala Investment Advisors or its affiliates may determine that we should invest side-by-side with one or more other funds.
+In such event, depending on the availability of such investment and other appropriate factors.
+Capitala Investment Advisors or its affiliates may determine that we should invest side-by-side with one or more other funds.
 Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with Capitala Investment Advisors' allocation procedures.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.
-However, we do expect to make co-investments with Fund V given its similar investment strategy.
+We expect to make, and have made, co-investments with Fund V and/or CSLC given their similar investment strategies.